Riesz feature representation: scale equivariant scattering network for classification tasks: Experiments

 \subsubsection{Scale robustness for scale dependent splitting of the dataset (Experiment 3)}

 Since scale information is known for this dataset, we can choose different scales for training and test sets and test the scale generalization ability this way.
 We test the performance of the methods on scales that are outside of the training set scale distribution.
 This is useful in settings where we are not able to collect all possible scales in the training set.
 This experiment tests larger scale variations than the previous one.
+Note that this type of scale dependent splitting of the dataset was previously done in \cite{lindeberg2020} for texture classification by matching scale equivariant image descriptors on the KTH-Tips2b dataset.

 Here, we conduct 3 experiments based on the selection of scales in the training set.
 The 40 training images are selected from either the smallest, the medium-sized or the largest scales in the dataset.

 Scale variation for the aluminium foil class is shown in Figure~\ref{fig:kth-scales}.
 Results on the remainder of the dataset for each training set splitting are shown in Table~\ref{tab:scale-vary-train}.
 The just described setting turns out to be the hardest due to completely unseen scales in the testing set.
 The Riesz representation reaches accuracies in the range $[0.77,0.88]$ which is an improvement over the scattering network with accuracies in the range of $8-25\%$ depending on the scenario.